 If you’re sewing your first backpack, you might feel intimidated by the new notions and techniques.
 Get walked through sewing your first backpack, step-by-step, with Sew Sturdy: The Essential Backpack class on Craftsy.
 The class covers using Soft and Stable for a padded effect, and adding multiple pockets to your bag and a magnetic flap.
 It’s a great way to build your confidence (although the backpack is more handbag size, and is too small for a school bag).

 The Star Student Backpack from Peekaboo Pattern Shop is a basic backpack with lots of optional features, such as a water bottle pocket and tabs to attach a matching lunchbox.
-It’s a great school bag for an elementary student or for your kids to pack their books and toys on a vacation.
+It’s a great school bag for elementary students or for your kids to pack their books and toys on a vacation.

 The Back to Campus Backpack from Diedelbug Handmade is an excellent size for teens and adults, with room for books, a laptop, lunch and more.
 It also has a large zipper opening to access the main section of the bag.